yegireddihemanth/maihoo/COMPLETE_UI_IMPLEMENTATION_GUIDE.md

 **What Happens:**
 - ✅ Runs all API checks (PAN, Aadhaar, etc.)
-- ✅ Runs all AI checks (Resume, Education AI)
+- ✅ Runs all API checks only (AI checks removed)
 - ⏳ Skips manual checks (leaves as PENDING)

 **Response:**